jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 For 95% of the developers out there I would say no.  The gains are minor if any.
 Outside of WPM the gains are subjective.
 Developers really seem intent on the speed portion of the switch.
 This speed gain was minor for me.
-Once you can steady type ~70WPM the gain really doesn???t seem worth it for programming.
-But more importantly though, being faster won???t make you a better programmer, practice will.
+Once you can steady type ~70WPM the gain really doesn't seem worth it for programming.
+But more importantly though, being faster won't make you a better programmer, practice will.

 Additionally, besides the learning curve of getting to Dvorak, you have to retain some level of competence at QWERTY.
-Whether it???s debugging problems on other peoples machines, or participating in a group presentation you will be using QWERTY more often than you think.
+Whether it's debugging problems on other peoples machines, or participating in a group presentation you will be using QWERTY more often than you think.